What are the dates of the next ride?

 Where do I layover?

 Due to popular demand, we have added a sixth day to the ride which means that you will layover in

 Nelson, BC .
 You’ll have an entire day to relax and explore the fun town of Nelson.
 After you have registered we will send you a list of ideas for activities, tours, rentals, massage, etc. and contact info so that you can make reservations where needed.

 I would like to camp, is that available?

 Yes, camping is available and is included on the accommodations list of each night.
 These camping locations include showers and restrooms.
 Your luggage and camping gear (two bags only) will be delivered to and picked up from the campground each day.

 Are meals provided?

-We will have a complimentary breakfast at the initial start point as well as lunch and snacks during the days you are riding.
+Lunch and snacks are provided during the days you are riding.
 Breakfast and dinner is on your own.
 Meal spots will be suggested to give you the best flavor of the area.
 You are welcome to dine as a group or venture out on your own- whichever you prefer.